 Svelte

-Svelte has good support for web components.
+Svelte has excellent support for web components.
 There is no setup required to start using Web Components.

 <script lang="ts">